erenarkangil/Active-Learning-for-nlp-and-images/README.md

 What does repository involve?

-- Reading and pairing YOLO inputs as image-label pairs
+- Reading and pairing YOLO inputs as image objects-label pairs

 - Denormalize YOLO cordinates for active leraning training